 What to serve crepes with

-- Ham and Cheese: A savoury crepe filled with ham, gooey cheese, and maybe a touch of Dijon mustard for an extra kick.
+- Ham and Cheese – Add a touch of Dijon for an extra kick.

-Crepes are a culinary treat that transcends cultural boundaries and captivates palates worldwide.
-Whether you indulge in the classic French crêpe or delight in one of the many unique variations across Europe and beyond, crepes’ versatility and popularity are undeniable.
+Classic crepes are a culinary treat that transcends cultural boundaries and captivates palates worldwide.
+Whether you indulge in the traditional French crêpe or explore a local European twist, the versatility and charm of crepes are simply timeless.

 As an Amazon Associate, I earn from qualifying purchases